 - Year 8 teacher, Maiden Beech Academy

-The outdoor farm environment is a very stimulating way to interact with nature and enjoy the trust and companionship of animals.
+The outdoor farm environment is also a very stimulating way to interact with nature and enjoy the trust and companionship of animals.
+Our SEN programmes are entirely bespoke, designed around your students individual needs.
 One local special school visits us every week, and others come for their residential trip from as far afield as Yorkshire and London.

 We have the first fully accessible Mencap gold standard ‘changing place’ on a farm in the U.K. Our network of wheelchair-accessible paths means that the majority of the farm is accessible to all using our Tramper all-terrain wheelchairs.

-Magdalen Farm is one big outdoor classroom where we welcome field trip students studying at GSCE and A-level.
+Magdalen Farm is one big outdoor classroom where we welcome field trip students studying at GSCE and A-level - particularly geography and ecology.

-We teach syllabuses for the following exam boards:
+We teach syllabuses for the different exam boards - AQA, Edexcel, OCR, International Baccalaureate, WJEC.

-Magdalen tailor-makes visits to suit school requirements and a full itinerary of risk-assessed activities will be pre-arranged with your group.
+Magdalen tailor-makes visits to suit your school trip requirements and a full itinerary of risk-assessed activities will be pre-arranged with your group.
 Please see our sample itinerary.

 Should you wish, our qualified teaching staff are available to either lead or support your group.
 They all have local knowledge and are trained to teach up to A-level, covering all the above exam boards.